freezy/node-pind/README.md

   * Make use of available artwork using realtime image processing and caching
 * List high scores of all tables for a given user, including a "global" score based on achievements.
+* Provide a voting system for new tables to install.
 * Administer HyperPin's tables.
 This includes:
   * Automatically download missing artwork
   * Easily search, download and add new tables